ytakefuji/openai/README.md

 # openai
-There are two types of dialog AI systems: interactive dialog AI and AI in batch style.
+There are two types of dialog AI systems: online interactive dialog AI via browser and online terminal command AI in batch style.
+To use online terminal command AI, their settings are required.

 This repository will introduce three types of AI: ChatGPT (ChatGPT-3 and EdgeGPT) and Google Bard.

 The following links are online interactive dialog AI systems: